 It is nearly impossible to know just how effective a Facebook sponsored campaign will be, but there are ways to increase the likelihood of its success.
 Many brands successfully use Facebook to help boost their market presence, so long as their target audience is accounted for within Facebook.
 With all this uncertainty, it is important to actively monitor this audience to ensure marketing dollars are being well spent.

 Still curious if this is right for your brand?
-Tweet us your questions @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and let us know your questions.